 Use with Stage 2 and 3 writers.

-You will find exemplars demonstrating three types of writing:
+The exemplars demonstrate three types of writing:

 Personal views